graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 Conversely the underlying type of leaf field selections of GraphQL operations
 must be scalar or enum.
-Leaf selections on fields whose underlying type is
+Leaf selections without subfields on fields whose
-object, interface, or union are disallowed.
+underlying type is object, interface, or union are disallowed.

 Let's assume the following additions to the query root operation type of the
 schema: